kholia/DDX/Manual-for-DDX.md

 - Option 1: Kit with all components (including Pico 2 and TCXO Si5351 module) and blank PCB: 2499 INR (shipping within India included).

 - Option 2: 80% assembled boards with remaining components (including Pico 2 and TCXO Si5351 module): 3999 INR (shipping within India included).

+# Note

+We do NOT have the resources to provide any support at the moment.
+We expect our customers to be hands-on `home brewers`.

+DDX is NOT (yet) targeted at `appliance operator` category of amateur radio operators.